Tips from 12 Caregiving Pros

 The Best Gifts for People with Alzheimer’s Keep Them Smiling

-From Expert #4: Karen Clond, LMSW
+Expert #5: Karen Clond, LMSW

 Dementia Care Specialist